 def testSample(self): try: self.driver.hide_keyboard() self.driver.hide_keyboard() except: self.driver.save_screenshot(self.screenshotDir + "/ERROR.png") raise

 driver.hide_keyboard() when the keyboard isn’t visible, you will get a

 WebDriverException from the Appium server.
 I placed the command twice, since some devices launch our sample app with keyboard open.

 When any command inside the try statement fails, the code inside except statement will get executed.
-Placing the ‘raise’ command at end is used here to stop the case execution and ensure that exception traceback at end.
+Placing the ‘raise’ command at the end is used here to stop the case execution and ensure that exception traceback at the end.
 If you have multiple test cases, the next test case would start running.

 Tips on Function Calls and Views

 It’s a good practice to include some kind of cleaning process between multiple test cases.
 The usual way to do that with Appium is to either use the

 resetApp() function, which effectively re-installs the app being tested.
 In some cases simply killing the app process on the device through

 launchApp() functions will work fine as well.